 2. Plan your day well.
-If your session is at 4pm, make sure your makeup is finished by 2:30pm.
+If your session is at 4pm, make sure your makeup is finished by 2:30pm if you’re close to the session location, earlier if you have a long drive.
 If you schedule it too close you will be rushing and may be late causing a tremendous amount of stress.
 For some reason when you’re stressed, the kids seem to be extra annoying.
-If you start the day yelling at them and getting an attitude with dad, your session will take a downhill turn.
+If you start the day yelling at them and nagging at an uncooperative dad, your session will take a downhill turn really fast.
 Stay calm and everyone will follow.
 We work around the sun’s gorgeous light and if we miss the perfect light, it’s a big deal.
 So avoid being late.
 Plan to prepare lunch, makeup, hair appointments early on in the day so that you can relax the hour before heading to your destination.
 Traffic in Miami is brutal in the afternoons and a 20 minute drive can easily turn into an hour.
 Put in the address ahead of time and calculate how much time you need to get to your photography session.
 Then give yourself at least 10-15 extra minutes for emergencies.
 Here are a few things to think about when getting ready for your family photo session.

 Pack sandwiches or wraps with water bottles and keep them in a lunch bag in the fridge.